partach/ha_revpi/README.md

 3. Connect network (wired out of the box, wireless is option).
 We assume now wired in this example<BR>
 4. Use browser on same network.
 Use the data gathered in step 1.
 Example: https://revpi123456.local:41443 <BR>
      (see right side of CPU housing for actual serial number)<BR>
 5. If all ok you get a login screen.
-User: pi , Password: as written down during unboxing in step 1.<BR>
+User: `pi` , Password: `as written down during unboxing in step 1`.<BR>
 6. You are now logged in!
-If not, repeat previous steps to see if you missed anything<BR>
+If not, repeat previous steps to see if you missed anything.<BR>
-7. On the right side of the menu, go to 'Software update' (if you are linux savvy you can use apt in the terminal...) <BR>
+7. On the left side menu, go to `Software update` (if you are linux savvy you can use apt in the terminal...) <BR>
 <BR>
 <p align="center">
   <img src="https://github.com/partach/ha_revpi/blob/main/pictures/revpi-main-web.png" width="600"/>